-In our language Persian/Farsi, "shir" means milk and "berenj" means rice.
-Placing rice, the staple of Iranian cooking, in a pot along with milk and simmering it till well-cooked with the right consistency is what this pudding is all about.
-The recipe that I'm offering here is the one that my mother used to make frequently.
-Using short grain rice is preferred for this dish.
-As for the milk, since we usually drink 1% milk that's what I use in cooking too.
-However, using whole milk is recommended since it would enhance the flavor and make the pudding more creamy.
+شیربرنج Shir Berenj is a creamy, sweet and rosewater scented rice pudding.
+In Persian/Farsi, "shir" means milk and "berenj" means rice.
+This is my mother's recipe that she used to make frequently.
+Short grain rice is preferred for shir berenj.
+As for the milk, since we usually drink 1 percent low-fat milk that's what I used in this pudding too.
+However, using whole milk is recommended since it would enhance the flavor and makes the pudding more creamy.

-- Rinse rice with cool water and soak in 2 cups of water, preferably overnight.
-If not, soak for at least two hours before cooking.
+- Rinse rice with cool water and soak in water, preferably overnight or at least for eight hours.
 Drain.

-- In a non-stick pot place rice and water on medium-low heat, bring to a gentle boil, lower the heat and simmer for15 minutes or until when water is absorbed.
+- In a non-stick pot add rice and 2 cup of water on medium-low heat, bring to a gentle boil, lower the heat and simmer for about 15-20 minutes or until the water is fully absorbed.
 Then gradually add milk, stirring frequently to avoid getting a crusty bottom.
 This is a dish that we don't want to form a tah-dig at the bottom!

-- Transfer into a serving platter, single serving bowls or plates.
+- Remove from heat and transfer the pudding into a large serving platter or single serving bowls or plates.
 Let it cool.

 - Garnish with cinnamon.